USEPA/e-manifest/docs/src/Services/Manifest/validation.md

      }
      ```

    - 2.4.
-If Site ID is provided AND Site Information is not provided, the system performs the following steps:
+If site ID is provided AND Site Information is not provided, the system performs the following steps:

-     - Validate Site ID format.
+     - Validate site ID format.
-     - If Site ID is not valid, the service generates the following error:
+     - If site ID is not valid, the service generates the following error:

      ```json
      {